 Please speak with us if you will require medication beyond graduation so we can help facilitate your needs.
 We do require a few days’ notice and can fill prescriptions for graduates.

 Currently we cannot mail prescriptions.
 This service may be available at a later date.

-Prescriptions may be transferred from the Notre Dame pharmacy to a local pharmacy.
+Prescriptions may be transferred from the Walgreens Pharmacy at Saint Liam Hall to a local pharmacy.